 The Port has entered into a loan agreement with the California Division of Boating and Waterways (Cal Boating) for \$3,500,000 to finance certain Hyde Street Harbor improvements.
 The loan is subordinate to all bonds payable by the Port and interest accrues at a rate of 4.5% per annum on the unpaid balance over 30 years.
 The project was completed in 2002, and annual payments commenced on August 1, 2002.
 The loan is secured by gross revenues as defined in the loan agreement.
-As of June 30, 2020, total principal and interest remaining to be paid on this loan are \$2,085,000.
-Annual principal and interest payments were \$232,000 in 2020 and 2019 and pledged harbor revenues were \$179,000 and \$157,000 for the years ended June 30, 2020 and 2019, respectively.
-The loan contains a provision that in an event the Port fails, in whole or in part, to make any payment due under Fisherman's Wharf loan contract, then such a deficiency shall be added to and become part of the principal of the loan and a provision that if any annual loan installment payment made by the Port is less than the amount required under the terms of the contract, then such payment shall first be applied to reduce any accrued unpaid interest due on the loan while any remaining part of the payment shall be used to reduce the principal of the loan.
+As of June 30, 2021, total principal and interest remaining to be paid on this loan are \$1,853,000.
+Annual principal and interest payments were \$232,000 in 2021 and 2020 and pledged harbor revenues were \$119,000 and \$179,000 for the years ended June 30, 2021 and 2020, respectively.
+The loan contains a provision that in an event the Port fails, in whole or in part, to make any payment due under the loan contract, then such a deficiency shall be added to and become part of the principal of the loan and a provision that if any annual loan installment payment made by the Port is less than the amount required under the terms of the contract, then such payment shall first be applied to reduce any accrued unpaid interest due on the loan while any remaining part of the payment shall be used to reduce the principal of the loan.

-Effective May 1, 2019, the Port assumed the operations and corresponding balances of the South Beach Harbor from the Office of Community Investment and Infrastructure, including three loans provided by Cal Boating, which totaled \$6,144,000 and accrues interest at a rate of 4.5% per annum.
-As of June 30, 2020, total principal and interest remaining to be paid on the loans are \$8,300,000.
+Effective May 1, 2019, the Port assumed the operations and corresponding balances of the South Beach Harbor (SBH) from the Office of Community Investment and Infrastructure, including three loans provided by Cal Boating, which totaled \$6,144,000 and accrues interest at a rate of 4.5% per annum.
+As of June 30, 2021, total principal and interest remaining to be paid on the loans are \$7,764,000.

-Notes to Financial Statements For the Years Ended June 30, 2020 and 2019
+Notes to Financial Statements For the Years Ended June 30, 2021 and 2020

 These loans are secured by net revenues as defined in the loan agreements.
-Annual principal and interest payments were \$536,000 in 2020 and 2019 and pledged net revenues were \$2,531,000 and \$2,059,000 for the year ended June 30, 2020 and 2019.
+Annual principal and interest payments were \$536,000 in 2021 and 2020 and pledged net revenues were \$1,807,000 and \$2,531,000 for the year ended June 30, 2021 and 2020.
 Cal Boating may take possession of the operations if after ninety days written notice, the Port remains in breach of any of the provisions of Small Craft Harbor loans and operation contract.
 Cal Boating shall operate or maintain the operations for the account of the Port until the loan is repaid in full.